ibm-cloud-docs/containers/cs_registry.md

+### Default image pull secret setup
+{: #cluster_registry_auth_default}

+Generally, your {{site.data.keyword.containerlong_notm}} cluster is set up to pull images from all {{site.data.keyword.registrylong_notm}} `icr.io` domains from the `default` Kubernetes namespace only.
+Review the following FAQs to learn more about how to pull images in other Kubernetes namespaces or accounts, restrict pull access, or why your cluster might not have the default image pull secrets.
+{: shortdesc}

 **How is my cluster set up to pull images from the `default` Kubernetes namespace?**<br>
 When you create a cluster, the cluster has an {{site.data.keyword.cloud_notm}} IAM service ID that is given an IAM **Reader** service access role policy to {{site.data.keyword.registrylong_notm}}.
 The service ID credentials are impersonated in a non-expiring API key that is stored in image pull secrets in your cluster.
 The image pull secrets are added to the `default` Kubernetes namespace and the list of secrets in the `default` service account for this Kubernetes namespace.
 By using image pull secrets, your deployments can pull images (read-only access) from the [global and regional {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-registry_overview#registry_regions) to deploy containers in the `default` Kubernetes namespace.